 The reigns of these two Louis span roughly the 1600s and certainly do as far as fashion and dress are concerned.
-Louise XIII reigned from 1610 to 1643.
+Louis XIII reigned from 1610 to 1643.
 The farthingale was still queen of fashion when he assumed the throne, but it was deposed to allow freer styles from ruffs that became collars to the hemlines of un-supported dresses.
-There was turbulence during his reign that his son Louis remembered and moved to prevent by bringing the aristocracy to heel during his reign that lasted all the way to 1715.
-Fashion evolved back to the rigid styles associated with headdresses à la Fontanges and elaborately draped mantua skirts.
+There was turbulence during his reign.
+His son Louis XIV remembered and moved to prevent by bringing the aristocracy to heel during his reign that lasted all the way to 1715.
+Fashion evolved back to the rigid styles associated with headdresses à la Fontanges and elaborately draped mantua skirts and the first appearance of bustles.
 That era can be associated with his second marriage to Mme. de Maintenon who exerted a deeply religious and conservative influence on his life.
 Fashion took a great leap forward when he died.

 Great Britain was torn by religious strife that led to the decapitation of Charles I in 1649, an unsuccessful republic under the Cromwells that makes me think of the Kim dynasty in North Korea, and to the ascendancy of Parliament that essentially hired William of Orange, husband of one Mary Stuart, to come rule in the Glorious Revolution of 1689.
 His successor, Anne Stuart, could not produce an heir leading to the end of the Stuart dynasty when she passed on in 1714.